latex3/tagging-project/documentation/heading-templates/index.md

 hyphen.
 To support this the template declaration syntax was extended with the keyword `name` so that one can write
 ```
- separator-1 = name {l__trial_separator-1_tl}
+ separator-a = name {l__trial_separator-a_tl}
 ```
-which generates `\__trial_separator-1_tl` a macro name that can't be written directly because of the number and the hyphen, both of which are normally not allowed in macro names.
+which generates `\__trial_separator-a_tl` a macro name that can't be written directly because of the hyphen, which is normally not allowed in macro names (the same would be the case if you need a digit as part of the name).
 This is, for example, needed in the order processing implementation where such variables are constructed from key names that may contain such characters.

 As an example testing the implementation for the new keyword look at the test in section [1a](#1a-implement-generic-order-key-handling)